Buzzvil/buzz-sdk-samples/README_EN.md

 - `BuzzAd.showOfferWall(Activity activity, String title, String userId)` : Shows Offer Wall on your application.

-    > `userId`(Publisher User Id) is sent to publisher with points accumulation request(Please refer to 3.
+    > `userId`(Publisher User Id) is sent to publisher through points accumulation request(Please refer to 3.
 Points Accumulation Request for more details).
 Publishers can identify each user by using `userId`, and give points to the user.

 #### Example